Print

 Instructions

-4. Stir in 1 Tbsp of sugar, if using.
-This is a sweet ferment, so adding extra sugar will cause the strawberries to ferment more quickly, however it isn’t necessary.
+3. Stir in 1 Tbsp of sugar, if using.
+This is a sweet ferment, so adding extra sugar will cause the strawberries to ferment more quickly and won’t necessarily impact the amount of sugar after fermenting.

 Notes

 • Don’t use strawberries that have started to go off.
-Just use freshly picked berries.
+Always use freshly picked berries.
 You don’t want to accidentally contaminate your ferment with mold.

 • This ferment will bubble, so it’s important to use a lid that will allow gas to escape.
 Using a mason jar lid that isn’t fully tightened works well.
-You can also use a fido jar or pickle pipe (affiliate links).
+You can also use a Fido jar.